 Dreams and Reminiscence

-Not sure if 'awakening' would be the choicest word or exaggerating a bit, but as I delved into the mystery world, I felt like I had connected the dots and that there was truly a 'revealing message' for me.
-Not that I believe in the 'guardian angel guiding me' kind of stuff, but still there was definitely something to it.
-Perhaps my own conscience reaching out to me in order for me to change the status quo.
+Anyways, that was then; years passed and dreams and fantasies took a back seat as other priorities in life took over.
+But what inspired me to write this hub was the dream I had recently.
+A sudden nostalgia took over and I began wondering if at all the dream had something relevant to it.
+Not sure if 'awakening' would be the choicest word or exaggerating a bit, but as I once again delved into the mystery world, I felt like I had connected the dots and that there was truly a 'revealing message'.
+Not that I believe in the guardian angel guiding me kind of stuff, but still there was definitely something to it.
+Perhaps, my own conscience reaching out to me, coaxing me to change the status quo.

 Dr Tom Scammell, associate professor of neurology at Harvard Medical School, says that nobody knows why we dream.
 According to him three or four times a night, we have a period of sleep that lasts approximately 90 minutes called REM (rapid eye movement) sleep.
 The brain is more active during REM and the conditions are right for "story-like" dreams that are rich in action, complexity, and emotions.